-The picture on the right is of my son “working” with the fence piece we were moving last summer.
+The picture below is of my son “working” with the fence piece we were moving last summer.
 It takes a lot of work to move some fence, more than I’d realized.

 Leveling a fence is also a multiple-person job.
 Fences are wobbly, and it’s hard to get a stable reading on a wobbly thing.